rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 ### Compiling the Kernel

 In the preceding section, we walked through the process of creating a configuration file for the custom kernel that we want to build.
 In this section, we will perform the actual build of the kernel.
-But before doing this, we will add one more simple customization to the entire process.
+But before doing this, we will add one simpler customization to the entire process.

 The final customization will be to add an extra piece of information used in the final name of our kernel.
 This will help us be able to differentiate this kernel from any other kernel with the same version number.
 We will add the tag “custom” to the kernel version information.
 This can be done by editing the main Makefile and appending the tag that we want to the EXTRAVERSION variable.